Reducing harmful self-criticism from your ‘inner critic’

-Low self-esteem can become a self-perpetuating problem, as it leads people to predict failure and not try new things (and possibly succeed), and to distort the feedback they do get for their performance – only seeing shortfalls instead of successes.
+Low self-esteem can become a self-perpetuating problem, as it leads people to predict failure, not try new things (and possibly succeed), and distort the feedback they get for their performance – only seeing shortfalls instead of successes.
 These effects can extend into all areas of life, including work, self-care, relationships and recreation.
-It can be associated with problems such as depression, social anxiety, addictions, eating disorders and other issues.
+In addition, it can be associated with problems such as depression, anxiety, eating disorders and other issues.

 Ways to Build Self-Esteem

 Building self-esteem starts with understanding where the problems developed.
 Following this, treatment with a psychologist can include working on: